Ragi Porridge Recipe

 Buying Guide

-Ideally, you should make ragi flour at home by sprouting the ragi grains and dry roasting them.
+Making ragi flour at home by sprouting and roasting the grains would be best.
 After this, they can be powdered in the mixer.
-This serves best for the babies.
+This method is best for babies.
 But if you cannot prepare it at home, buy the prepared ragi flour from the supermarket!

-Follow the instructions and prepare this effortless and nutritious recipe for your growing child.
+Follow the instructions and prepare this effortless and nutritious ragi recipe for babies and toddlers.
 This will keep him healthy and energetic.
 Happy Parenting!